 When properly pruned, removed tree branches will not grow back.
 Instead, the tree will grow what looks like a callus over the pruning cut, helping to protect the tree from decay and infection.
 You may have heard that tree branches never grow back, and technically this is true.
-The lower branches are usually shaded by the upper branches, reducing the chances of a branch growing close to where an old branch was destroyed by natural causes or human intervention, ultimately leading to tree destruction.
+However, the lower branches are usually shaded by the upper branches, reducing the chances of a branch growing close to where an old branch was destroyed by natural causes or human intervention, ultimately leading to tree destruction.

 Plants can regulate growth by hormone signaling in relation to the amount of light absorbed by a part of the plant, and portions that receive little or no light produce no growth.
 You'll know this if you've ever been to a tree plantation and you've seen that tall, straight tree trunks don't have lower limbs.
 This is because the shade resulting from a nearby plantation causes the trunks to “prune themselves” and turn into straight, branchless trunks.
 After being felled, some trees may start growing new branches after 3 or 4 weeks.